 With induction hardening, the workpiece is heated by induced eddy currents.
 The hardening depth is controlled by the frequency of the alternating current!

-In induction hardening, the austenitized surface is usually quenched by means of downstream water showers, which are pulled evenly over the workpiece together with the inductor.
-In cases where only very low hardening depths are achieved, quenching can also take place without water spray via the relatively cool material core (self-quenching).
-Because a very high hardness can be achieved in the surface during induction hardening, high residual stresses can occur.
+With induction hardening, the austenitized surface is usually quenched by means of downstream water showers, which are pulled evenly over the workpiece together with the inductor.
+In cases where only very low hardening depths are achieved, quenching can also take place without water by the relatively cool material core (self-quenching).
+Because a very high hardness can be achieved at the surface during induction hardening, high residual stresses can occur.
 This may require subsequent tempering at low temperatures.

 The heating times are generally considerably shorter with induction hardening than with flame hardening, since a specific heating output of several kilowatts per square centimetre can be achieved, which is approx. 10 times greater.
 This has the advantage that the scaling is relatively low and the post-processing effort is reduced accordingly.
 This also significantly reduces the risk of hardening distortion.